VittorioPisapia/Shared-control-of-a-teleoperated-echographic-probe/README.md

 2. Set the CoppeliaSim scene and set as **Dynamic engine** '*Bullet 2.78*'
 3. Run `main.m`placed in `MATLAB_code`

-   Unfortunately, there is a known bug when running MATLAB code simultenously with Coppeliasim during the inizialization of transmission channels for the datas.
-The very first run will always fail, resulting in a error in Coppeliasim.
-To overcome this problem, it is possible to simply terminate the simulation in both MATLAB and Coppeliasim and rerun the simulation.
+There is a known bug that occurs when running MATLAB code simultaneously with CoppeliaSim during the initialization of transmission channels for data.
+The first run will always fail, resulting in an error in CoppeliaSim.

+To resolve this issue, you can terminate the simulation in both MATLAB and CoppeliaSim, and then restart the simulation.